-A downloadable project for Android
+A downloadable project for macOS and Android

 If you don't hear the Chinese speech

-1) check the mute switch on your iPhone and make sure it isn't on.
+- Check the mute switch on your iPhone and make sure it isn't on.

 Over two hundred dishes are listed (dim sum and related food, such as can be found in Cantonese restaurants and Hong Kong bakeries), and you can filter the listing by selecting from categories (tags) in the top right menu.